multicareConsortium/st-utils/README.md

 cd st-utils
 touch .env
 ```
-### Step 2: Set Sensor Credentials
+### Step 2: Set Environment and Sensor Credentials
+The default username used in all services, is `sta-manager`.
+This will be the username throughout, for both the database and the FROST server.
+The `.env` must include a value for the key `FROST_PASSWORD`.

-Populate the `.env` with the sensor API credentials.
+Other than that, the `.env` must be populated with sensor API credentials.
 Credential requirements vary by sensor, see [supported](#supported-sensor-models) by `st-utils`.
 Example credentials might look like:

 ```json
 NETATMO_CLIENT_ID = "67d2becabca425905a081d84"